kuznetsov-radio/RenderSpherical/README.md

-Rendering code for the spherical coordinate system.
+Rendering and magnetic field line-tracing code for the spherical coordinate system.

 Alexey Kuznetsov, June 2019.